lmio/translation/docs/README.md

 A team which has one or more on-site contestant is referred to as "on-site team".

 Before the start of a contest translation day, admin creates a contest in the system.
-Then, ISC creates the tasks for the contest.
-For each task, ISC adds the problem statement in English, and then release a version.
+Then, HSC creates the tasks for the contest.
+For each task, HSC adds the problem statement in English, and then release a version.

 After all tasks have been released, admin then marks the contest as public.
 After which, each team can log in and see the tasks, then start translating.
 A translating team can also choose not to translate some tasks.